 This report outlines the core issues that are present within the station area as well as the background policy and wider context that affects its development.
-This is the second stage of the preparation of an AAP, and preferred options that focus on mobility, and promotion of active travel in Stevenage, are presented for feedback from targeted stakeholders.
+This is an early stage of the preparation of an AAP, and initial options that focus on mobility are presented for feedback from targeted stakeholders.